top of page

 • Is it possible to have more than one feeling at once?
 If you think it is, give an example.

-3. Feelings Tumbling Blocks
+3. Feelings Tumbling Tower Game

 Best for: Kids, Teens, Families, Young Adults Works with: In-person, individual sessions, groups

-Questions are applied to each piece, or colors are added to represent various prompts.
-This particular block sticker set, which you can download and print, is focused specifically on feelings.
+You can create your own tumbling prompts, or purchase pre-made prompts or stickers to write on or stick to the blocks.
+This particular block sticker set, which you can download and print, is focused specifically on emotions.
 It includes feeling words, as well as prompts that encourage talking about emotions.

-Prompts
+Sample Prompts

-Examples include:
+Examples prompts include:

 • What if someone had hurt feelings after something you said.
 What would you do?